LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/MavenAIPoweredRoutingTutorial.md

 1. In the policy list in Conversation Orchestrator, click on the toggle switch and disable the VipRule_Static policy.
 Enable RegularCustomerRule_Static

-2. Logout of LiveEngage, and then log in back using a Regular Agent account
+2. Logout of Conversational Cloud, and then log in back using a Regular Agent account

 3. Close the previous conversation, and then start a new one